What Are Nickel, Dime and Quarter Defenses?

 For example, if the team is in a 3rd and long (7 or more yards) situation, there’s a high percentage that they will throw the football.

 Also, as teams migrate to spread offenses with Air Raid philosophies, teams will throw the ball as often as possible.
-Teams who don’t necessarily have to worry about the run game can bring in dime and quarter packages.
+Teams that don’t necessarily have to worry about the run game can bring in dime and quarter packages.

 These teams can now match up speed-wise to play a combination of zone and man coverage and still be able to play the run if necessary.